Logarithm-Labs/yield-analysis-sdk/README.md

 For detailed usage examples, see the `examples/` directory:

 - **`examples/analysis_service.py`**: Analysis service implementation
+  - Note: Do NOT add input/output requirements through the ACP UI when using this SDK setup
+  - Flexible data sources: Uses subgraph for price fetching, but alternative data sources can be configured
 - **`examples/registration.py`**: Vault registration and job management

 ### Basic Usage